antoniojbt/project_quickstart/README.rst

 #.
 Run this package to setup folders, github repo structure, code testing, py package files, etc.
 #.
 Download packages, tools, etc. Setup Docker, conda kaspel, or other form of tracking environment, packages and their versions.
 #.
-Manually connect GitHub with integrated services (Travis CI, Zenodo, RTD).
+Manually connect GitHub with integrated services (GitHub Actions CI, Zenodo, RTD).
 #.
-Code and test code with tox, travis and py.test
+Code and test code with tox, GitHub Actions and py.test
 #.
 Analyse
 #.
 Create new scripts, new pipelines, test them
 #.
 Document code as you go, update with sphinx autodoc